Eddio0141/UniTAS/README.md

 - Each unity version needs to build for netstandard2.0, net46, net35. [read this](https://docs.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file).

 # Background tasks to be finished
+- Core.UnityHelpers.Types's fields and values and stuff needs to not use its own version as much as possible, instead use System.Type as a base and do some magic inside.
 - Full input legacy system override
   - [x] Mouse clicks
   - [x] Axis & value control